kosh3n/kottans-frontend/README.md

 <strong>1.
 Linux Survival (4 modules)</strong>
 This was really hard for me, mainly 3 & 4 modules.
 Most every command was new to me.
 There were some commands which I knew before from the Git (like mkdir, cd, ls,  rm...) but the rest of the things were completely new:
 * File security.
-You can read, write or/and execute the file if it's a programm. the owner in Linux seems to be like administration rights in win.
+You can read, write or/and execute the file if it's a programm. the owner in Linux seems to be like administration rights in windows.
 For changing right permission you shoul use <strong>chmod</strong>;
 * The difference between <strong>find ~ -name "poem*"</strong> and <strong>find . -name "poem*"</strong> is in that if you're not sure whether the file is called "poem", "poems", or even "poem-favorite" you can use '*'.
 But if you are already in the right directory, you can type command with "find .".
 It's just saving time;
 * The hard disk file system in Linux and Windows is different.
 On a Linux system, however, there is only one directory tree.
 I find it not very suitable for a common windows user (like me).
 * <strong>grep</strong> is used to find patterns in data (is one of the most obscure and easily-forgotten command names in Linux).